nojaf/blog/content/blog/unleashing-parallel-processing-in-your-fsharp-compiler/index.md

 But what magic do these flags weave, you ask?
 They sprinkle their fairy dust over [the various phases of F# compilation](https://github.com/dotnet/fsharp/blob/main/docs/overview.md#key-compiler-phases).
 Now, let's keep it breezy on the technical stuff:

 - `--test:GraphBasedChecking` juggles type-checking in parallel, wherever possible.
-[Check dotnet/fsharp#14494](https://github.com/dotnet/fsharp/pull/14494)
+[See dotnet/fsharp#14494](https://github.com/dotnet/fsharp/pull/14494)
 - `--test:ParallelOptimization` hosts a parallel party during certain optimization phases.
-[Peep dotnet/fsharp#14390](https://github.com/dotnet/fsharp/pull/14390)
+[See dotnet/fsharp#14390](https://github.com/dotnet/fsharp/pull/14390)
 - `--test:ParallelIlxGen` orchestrates parallel code generation for method bods in the IlxGen dance.
-[Swing by dotnet/fsharp#14372](https://github.com/dotnet/fsharp/pull/14372)
+[See dotnet/fsharp#14372](https://github.com/dotnet/fsharp/pull/14372)

 It's a kinda magic, that's what! ✨🎩